Browser tab notifications are one of those simple but effective features that quietly keep visitors engaged and encourage them to come back.

-In this article, we will show you how to easily add browser tab notifications in WordPress.
+In this guide, we’ll show you how to easily add these attention-grabbing tab notifications to your WordPress site. 🙌

 What is a Browser Tab Notification?